andracs/bridging-sustainability/manuscript/0-Introduction.md

-# Towards sustainable digital (transformation)
-%%
+{frontmatter}
+{book: false, sample: false}
-TODO THIS CHAPTER
+# TODO THIS CHAPTER
 1. Update chapter descriptions
 2. Migrate to codeberg
-3. Overvej contribution - hvordan?
+3. Overvej future contribution - hvordan?
 Contributors...
 4. This work is licensed under CC BY-NC 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/
-5. +There is always a more urgent problem: covid, war, tarifs...
+5. There is always a more urgent problem: covid, war, tarifs...
 What if we obliged our politicians, that they should always thrive to support sustinable development?
 Sustainable healthcare, sustainable warfare, sustainable  economy
 6. Se "Rester som måske kan bruges"
-7. + Digital transition vs transformation
+7. Uddy Digital transition vs transformation
-%%
+8. Find en ny titel

+# Towards sustainable digital (transformation)

 # Getting started

 **Our society has been sustainable for centuries, but this is not guaranteed to continue in the future.
 The continuous development of society has come under considerable pressure in our time.**